Blazemeter/taurus/site/dat/docs/Selenium.md

 ## Python Unittest Runner

 Python unittests are launched using NoseTest runner.
+It's `language` value is 'python-nose'.

+It is valid to specify both single Python module (single .py file) and a Python package (folder with Python modules and packages).

 Configuration options: